gan-of-culture/get-sauce/README.md

 If you don't want to build the app yourself checkout the [releases page](https://github.com/gan-of-culture/get-sauce/releases).

-Otherwise you can use [Golang](https://golang.org/dl/) to build and install it:
+Otherwise you can use [Golang](https://golang.org/dl/) to install or update it:

 ```console
 go install github.com/gan-of-culture/get-sauce@latest